marbuthnott/hide_and_go_beetroot/README.md

 ## HOW TO USE THE GAME

 1. Enter the VR world and you'll see the startmenu.
 Use the touch pad on the side of the VR headset to tap and select the game object called `PLAY` and then choose the difficulty.
 2. In the game scene you'll be able to move by pressing and holding the touchpad.
-If you find the leek in time you'll be directed to a scene to enter your details.
+If you find the beetroot in time you'll be directed to a scene to enter your details.
 If you run out of time you'll jump straight to the leaderboard scene.
-3. If you find the leek in time you'll be asked to enter your details.
+3. If you find the beetroot in time you'll be asked to enter your details.
 Enter your name using the floating keyboard and the reticle in the centre of the view.
 4. On the leaderboard scene you'll see a list of the top ten times, and if you were successful your own time and position at the bottom of the screen.
 Once you have finished looking at the leaderboard you can click the `START MENU` object at the bottom of the screen.

 ## USER STORIES